 INB 390 Special Topics in International Business: Deals with significant economic, political, social, and ethical problems facing global businesses.
 Conducted as a seminar with discussion based on current journal articles.
 Prerequisites: INB 200 and junior standing.

 INB 397 International Business Internship: Designed to provide students with carefully monitored work or service experience in international business environments.
 Students may choose internships from a list of opportunities generated by Career Services or they may develop their own internships (within College guidelines).
-Prerequisites: One INB 300 level course.
+Prerequisites: Completed one 300 level INB core course.

 INB 450 Global Business Strategy: Examines the process, problems, and consequences of creating, implementing, and evaluating business strategy on a global scale.
 Discusses how the political, economic, social, technological, ecological, and legal environments affect the business functions, including finance/accounting, marketing, human resources/organizational behavior, and ethical behaviors of the company.
 The course will attempt to use experiential learning, including case studies, simulations and/or “live cases” and engage students in formal presentations, situational analysis, formulation of objectives and strategies, implementation of action plans, and evaluation of results.
 Prerequisites: INB 337, INB 365, INB 372.